menhera-org/ftth-sip/SPECS.md

 - Extract the isub parameters of the SIP URI of the called party.
 That parameter is passed down to the client as-is.
 - Extract the userinfo part of the SIP URI of the called party, and match that to **ALLOWED_IDENTITIES**.
 If no match was found, we respond with permanent error codes such as 404s. isub and other parameters are ignored when performing this matching.
 - Call the downstream client with the called party number in the userinfo part of SIP URIs.
+- We forward `P-Asserted-Identity` headers as-is from the trunk to the client.

 ## Outgoing calls from the client
 - Make the SIP URI in the `P-Preferred-Identity` header the authoritative source of the caller ID the client wants to use, with reasonable fallbacks to other headers.